The 10 Best Mouse Pads

 video play icon

 This wiki has been updated 44 times since it was first published in February of 2015.
 With the time we spend sitting in front of a computer, it's essential to have the right mouse pad in order to reduce strain to our wrists and hands and maintain efficiency.
 Whether you're a frequent gamer or a heavy-duty typist, we've got you covered with this selection, which includes a variety of styles, materials, and colors to choose from, including a few high-tech, futuristic models.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 1. SteelSeries QcK